BWV-Dev/bwv-coding-rules/Kotlin.md

 </td>
 <td>

-Names of functions, properties and local variables use **lowerCamelCase**(capitalize the first letter of each word, except the first which is always lowercase, even if it’s an acronym) format.
+Names of functions, properties and local variables use **lowerCamelCase** format.
 </td>
 <td>